MahmoudGamal94/landing-page/README.md

 * JavaScript

 ## Setup
-- To run this project, just open index.html file into your browser and enjoy!.
+- To run this project, just download the full repo then open index.html file into your browser and enjoy!.